andreahcruz/FinalAnalysisReport/README.md

 To get the processed files that we used for our dashboard you must run the Notebook (we were not able to upload the process code as it is large but running the notebook should get you the same results.
 If you come across an error in one of the cells RE-RUN that same cell, the error will disappear.

+Also note the file location when you are running the code.
+We put our Data into one Data folder so your path way may be different.